Nutrition Services Branch

 ||The Medical Nutrition Therapy Program

-Medical nutrition therapy is a service provided by public health departments to improve quality of life while maximizing limited health care system resources.
+Public health departments provide medical nutrition therapy to improve quality of life and maximize limited health care system resources.
 Nutrition is a major element of life and plays a vital role in growth and development.
+Medical nutrition therapy:

-- Only provided by registered dietitian/licensed dietitian or certified nutritionist;
+- Is provided only by a registered dietitian/licensed dietitian or certified nutritionist;

 - Includes current assessment of nutritional status;

-- Includes an individualized diet and activity plan that takes into consideration an individual's personal preferences, the influence of medications, current health and family health history, appropriate types of physical activity and any eating problems;
+- Includes an individualized diet and activity plan based on an individual's preferences, medications, current health and family health history, appropriate types of physical activity and any eating problems;

 - Supports the healing process or assists in preventing further complications or future illnesses.